All Episodes

 On this program.

-I try to tell people in this audience this is not about McCain.
+I try to tell people in this audience, this is not about McCain.

 Why is this?

-You may think, so what, Rush, so they get it.
+You may think, so what?

 They always get it late.